 In March 1998, Johnnie Hill d/b/a Taylor Enterprises, one of our associates, filed a lawsuit in the 44th Judicial District Court, Dallas County, Texas, alleging that we breached the contract with Mr. Hill as an associate.
 Mr. Hill further alleges that we committed fraud, conversion, conspiracy and that we failed to properly account for the payments owed to him.
 In May 1998, the suit was ordered into arbitration by the District Court.
 In March 1999, Mr. Hill filed an arbitration claim with the American Arbitration Association in Dallas, Texas, alleging that we breached our contract with him, interfered with his business relationships, did not pay him money owed to him, and committed fraud, damaging him in the amount of \$3.0 million.
-The American Arbitration Association has set arbitration for November 1999.
 We believe we have valid defenses to any and all claims filed by Mr. Hill.
 A decision against Mannatech in this matter could hurt our business.